Abbreviation | CDI (English), IDC (French, Spanish) |

 The Centrist Democrat International (Spanish: Internacional Demócrata de Centro) is a Christian-democratic political international.
 Until 2001, it was known as the Christian Democrat International (CDI); before 1999, it was known as the Christian Democrat and People's Parties International.
 This earlier name is still sometimes used colloquially.

-It is the primary international political group dedicated to the promotion of Christian democracy.
-Although it gathers parties from around the globe, its members are drawn principally from Europe and Latin America.
-Some of them are also members of the conservative International Democrat Union (IDU), although the CDI is closer to the continental European style conservative political centre and more communitarian than the IDU.
+It is the primary international political group dedicated to promoting Christian democracy.
+Although it attracts parties from around the globe, its members are drawn principally from Europe and Latin America.
+Some are also members of the conservative International Democrat Union (IDU), although the CDI is closer to the European-conservative political centre and more communitarian than the IDU.

-The organization was formed in 1961 in Santiago, Chile, as the Christian Democrat World Union, building on the legacy of other Christian democrat internationals alternative to the socialist internationals who tried to create a Christian-inspired third way.
-In 1982, it was renamed for the first time as the Christian Democrat International.
-The name was officially changed due to the participation of groups of various faiths such as the Islamic PAN of Indonesia.
+The CDI was formed in 1961 in Santiago, Chile, as the Christian Democrat World Union, building on the legacy of other Christian democrat internationals which were an alternative to the socialist internationals who tried to create a Christian-inspired third way.
+In 1999, it was renamed the Centrist Democrat International due to the participation of groups from other religions such as the Islamic National Awakening Party (PKB) of Indonesia.

-In September 2001, the Leaders' Conference in Mexico City changed the organization's name to Centrist Democrat International, which kept the original abbreviation (CDI).
-In many Asian and African countries reference to religion was not allowed, and absent a name change, the CDI would not have been able to extend itself into Asia and Africa.[2]
+The September 2001 leadership conference in Mexico City changed the organization's name to Centrist Democrat International, retaining its original CDI acronym.
+References to religion were not allowed in many Asian and African countries, and the CDI would not have been able to extend into Asia and Africa without a name change.[2]

-The CDI's European division is the European People's Party, currently the largest European political party.
-It is Latin American equivalent is the Christian Democrat Organization of America.
-The Democratic Party of the United States of America maintains links with CDI through the National Democratic Institute for International Affairs.
+The CDI's European division is the European People's Party, the largest European political party.[citation needed] Its American equivalent is the Christian Democrat Organization of America.
+The Democratic Party of the United States maintains links with the CDI through the National Democratic Institute.

-The current president of the CDI is Andrés Pastrana Arango of Colombia.
-Its Executive Secretary is MEP Antonio López-Istúriz, from Spain, who is also Secretary-General of the EPP.[3]
+The CDI executive committee consists of the president, executive secretary, and vice-presidents.
+The president is Andrés Pastrana Arango of Colombia and the executive secretary is MEP Antonio López-Istúriz of Spain, who is also secretary-general of the EPP.[3]

 The CDI has 9 observers, including: